War3zuk/War3zuk-Alpha-19-Stable-AIO/Readme.md

 Removed Doubling Of Health To
 Bear,Dog,Grace

-Removed The Vanilla Buried Supplies Quest 1 & 2
-Rebuilt Buried Supplies Quests Tier 1 To 6
+NO More Edits To The Quest XML Unless Its A Bug Removed The Vanilla Buried Supplies Quest 1 & 2 Rebuilt Buried Supplies Quests Tier 1 To 6

 Removed Find The Trader Quest
+Reduced Food Consumption In Vehicles

 Updated v1.2 to v1.3